OpenTextPS/LRDevExamples/README.md

 # LRDevExamples
 LoadRunner Examples

-AdvantageOnlineShopping works with VS Code
+AdvantageOnlineShopping works with VS Code and IntelliJ